gilbarbara/colorizr/README.md

 ```

 **hsl2rgb(input: HSL): RGB**
-_convert an HSL object into an RGB object_
+Convert an HSL object into an RGB object.

 ```typescript
 import { hsl2rgb } from 'colorizr';